I’m not going to lie, this time of year can get spendy. But fear not, I am here to give you tips on how to save money on back to school shopping.

 Let’s start with what you have

 Why go and spend time, money, and energy buying things you already have!?!
 Do you really need more crayons?
 Pencils?
 Notebooks?
-Do you still have the ruler you bought last year or is your son’s back-pack still in good shape?
+Do you still have the ruler that you bought last year or is your son’s back-pack still in good shape?

 How about clothing?
 Do those jeans you bought your daughter in April still fit her and she only wore them a couple of times?

 Many items that you need you might already have.
 Go through your home and gather whatever you can find that you might be able to use for this coming school year.
 What can you reuse from last year?
 Do you have something from your home office that your kids can use?
 What can you sell that doesn’t fit anymore?
-Find things you don’t need but still have use left in it?
+Find things you don’t need but still have use left in it.
 List it for sale and use the money towards this year’s school shopping.

 Make a pile of things that you can use and make a pile of things you can sell.